by Ulf Aminde

-Dear Övül, dear Joanna,
+Dear Övül and Joanna,

-this is my contribution for your wonderful exhibition project:
+This is my contribution for your wonderful exhibition project:

 This is part of my further involvement with Socialist Art of the GDR, a society I never belonged to, but which I carry within me through my family history.

-Max Lingner was an artist and antifascist resistance fighter against the NS regime.
-When, after the defeat of Hitlers Germany, the new young, socialist republic was formed in the eastern part of the country, he went to the Weissensee Kunsthochschule Berlin and became a professor for "Painting of Contemporary Affairs".
-One of his most famous works is „Building the new republic", a huge mural on porcelain tiles at the Federal Ministry of Finance, the Detlev Rohwedder House, Leipziger Straße.
+Max Lingner was an artist and antifascist resistance fighter against the National Socialist regime.
+When, after the defeat of Hitler’s Germany, the new young, socialist republic was formed in the eastern part of the country, he went to the Weissensee Kunsthochschule Berlin and became a professor for Painting of Contemporary Affairs.
+One of his most famous works is Building the new republic, a huge mural on porcelain tiles at the Federal Ministry of Finance, the Detlev Rohwedder House on Leipziger Straße.

-As an artist, Max Lingner got caught up in the debate on formality and ultimately sadly broke up.
+As an artist, Lingner got caught up in the debate on formality and ultimately sadly broke up.
 His mural, that was to become the “archetype” of the GDR, also speaks of this.

-The work is an attempt to draw attention to the communality in action, in movement, and at the same time it asks about the concrete embeddings.
-The interruption we all find ourselves in is for me a challenge to think about how artistic potential fits into social movements, supports them or even helps to initiate them, while I have a great deal of respect for Max Lingner's resolute anti-fascist stance as an artist and art academy teacher.
+The work is an attempt to draw attention to the communality in action, in movement, and at the same time it asks about concrete embeddings.
+The interruption we all find ourselves in is for me a challenge to think about how artistic potential fits into social movements, supports them, or even helps to initiate them, while I have a great deal of respect for Lingner's resolute anti-fascist stance as an artist and art academy teacher.

 Attached you’ll find an image of the work I will mount tonight.
 Also the link to see the original reproduction.